postech-group-38/tech-challenge/README.md

     ```

 ## API Documentation
 To see the API use documentation.
-Run the app with some above commands and go to [Swagger](http://localhost:8080/api) endpoint.
+Run the app and go to [Swagger](http://localhost:8080/api).

 ## Stay in touch